Someone told Mom it takes six months to realize

 On a commuter plane from Portland to Seattle

 like a nun blushing all over for

 sign up to receive a new poem-a-day in your inbox

-Making Apple Sauce with my Dead Grandmother
+Making Apple Sauce with My Dead Grandmother

 I dig her up and plop her down in a wicker chair.
 She’s going to make apple sauce and I’m going to get drunk.
 She’s cutting worms out of the small green apples from the back yard and I’m opening up a bottle.
 It erects like a tower in the city of my mouth.
 The way she makes apple sauce it has ragged strips of skin and spreads thickly over toast.
 It’s infamous; eating it is as close to God as I’m going to get, but I don’t tell her.
 There’s a dishtowel wrapped around her head to keep her jaw from falling slack— Everything hurts.
 But I don’t tell her that either.
 I have to stand at the callbox and see what words I can squeeze in.
 I’m getting worried.
 If I dig her up and put her down in the wicker chair I’d better be ready for the rest of the family to make a fuss.
 I better bring her back right.
 The whole house smells of cinnamon and dust.
 We don’t speak.
 She’s piling the worms up in a bowl and throwing them back into the yard.

 Bianca Stone is the author of Someone Else’s Wedding Vows (Tin House/Octopus Books, 2014), and is also the illustrator of Antigonick (New Directions, 2012), a collaboration with Anne Carson.
-She lives in Brooklyn, New York.